tanberry/learnings/gitmagic.md

 - To rebase on the upstream branch (someone made changes to that branch):`git pull --rebase origin [branch]`
 - To rebase on the upstream main (changes have been pushed to main that you need):`git pull --rebase origin main`

+- For more info about using `rebase` see [How to Rebase a Pull Request](https://github.com/openedx/edx-platform/wiki/How-to-Rebase-a-Pull-Request).

 **Winner winner chicken dinner! -->** Jens recomended `git fetch --all` (which downloads all the upstream changes) and then `git reset --hard origin/*branch-name*` because it takes the remote changes and applies them.

 From twitter, the suggestion to use `git restore —staged`.
 Removes the file from the Staging Area, but leaves its actual modifications untouched.
 By default, the git restore command will discard any local, uncommitted changes in the corresponding files and thereby restore their last committed state.
 With the --staged option, however, the file will only be removed from the Staging Area - but its actual modifications will remain untouched. ([source](https://www.git-tower.com/learn/git/commands/git-restore#:~:text=%2D%2Dstaged,restore%20their%20last%20committed%20state.))